soitun/grapefruit/readme.md

 ## Installation Notes

-This is a development version, that means that I'm putting working files in the repo, so you need to clear out the `extensions.php` file until it becomes
+This is a development version, that means that I'm putting working files in the repo, so you need to clear out the `extensions/extensions.php` file until it becomes

     <?php